mako-framework/docs/01_getting_started/05_upgrading.md

 #### Access Control middleware

-The deprecated `AccessControlAllowOrigin` has been removed and replaced by the new and improved `AccessControl` middleware.
+The deprecated `AccessControlAllowOrigin` middleware has been removed and replaced by the new and improved `AccessControl` middleware.

 --------------------------------------------------------